Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Limits from SN 1987A and a future galactic supernova

-Our limits are the strongest in the region of $1\ {\rm eV}\lesssim m_{\phi}\lesssim 500\ {\rm MeV}$.
+Our limits are the strongest in the region of $1\ {\rm keV}\lesssim m_{\phi}\lesssim 500\ {\rm MeV}$.
 Compared with the constraint from SN 1987A energy loss, our constraints on the couplings are improved by a factor of 13 for $g_{ee}$, 10 for $g_{ex}$, and 7 for $g_{xx}$.
 Observations of future galactic SN neutrinos in HK with $d_{SN}=10\ {\rm kpc}$ would improve our limits on the couplings by a factor of 30, corresponding to the improvements of the SN distance squared and the detector mass.
 The results do not depend on the data-taking time $t_{\rm data}$ because of the short time delay of the secondary fluxes.
-In each flavor, the constraint on $g_{ee}$ is stronger than those on $g_{ex}$ and $g_{xx}$ because a huge number of $\nu_e$ is emitted in the SN core due to the large chemical potential for $\mu_e$ in the duration of 2 s.
+In each flavor, the lower limit on $g_{ee}$ is stronger than those on $g_{ex}$ and $g_{xx}$ because a huge number of $\nu_e$ is emitted in the SN core due to the large chemical potential for $\mu_e$ in the duration of 2 s.
 The improvement for $g_{ee}$ is also stronger than those for $g_{ex}$ and $g_{xx}$.
 This would be because the detection cross sections are roughly proportional to $\sigma_\nu \propto E_\nu^2$ and the process $\nu_e\nu_e\rightarrow \phi \rightarrow \nu_e \nu_e$ produces the most energetic secondary neutrinos due to the large chemical potential of $\nu_e$.
-Our constraint on $g_{ee}$ is very similar to the constraint on majoron coupled to neutrinos flavor-universally \cite{Fiorillo:2022cdq} because in both cases, the dominant production process of majoron in the core is $\nu_e\nu_e\rightarrow \phi$.
+The upper limit on $g_{ex}$ is weaker than that on $g_{xx}$ because the decay rate of $\Gamma_{\phi\rightarrow \nu_e\nu_x}$ is larger than $\Gamma_{\phi\rightarrow \nu_x\nu_x}$ due to the symmetric factor in eq.~(\ref{DecayMajoron}).